Paralysis Auto Accident Lawyer | Paralysis From a Car Accident

 Hire An Attorney if You Suffer from Paralysis After a Nebraska Auto Accident

 Paralysis is a serious condition that can be caused by trauma to the neck and spine after a car accident.
-If you suffer from paralysis as a result of your car accident, and your accident was caused by a negligent driver, you need to make sure you have hired an attorney who can get the maximum compensation available to you under Nebraska Personal Injury Law.
+If you suffer from paralysis as a result of your car accident that was caused by a negligent driver, you need to hire a qualified attorney.
 Paralysis is a very serious condition that permanently affects a victim’s ability to earn a living and their quality of life.
 At Matthew G. Miller, we understand the toll that a serious accident like paralysis can have on your life.
 It affects your finances, your mobility, your ability to care from yourself, and your overall emotional health.
 If you have suffered paralysis or any severe injury as a result of an Omaha car accident, don’t delay.
-Call our office today to schedule a free consultation to see how we can help.
+Call our office today to schedule a free personal injury case consultation to see how we can help.

 Causes of Paralysis In Car Accidents

 Paralysis can be caused by many different types of accidents, but one of the more common causes is a catastrophic car accident.
 In accidents where there is a large vehicle involved, or the vehicles are traveling at a high speed, or the collision is rear-end or head-on, there is a higher likelihood that paralysis can occur.
 When there is an impact to the spine, or when the body is contorted by force and inertia in a crash, enough damage can be done to the spinal area to cause paralysis.

 Paralysis has several different forms.
 There are some situations where a spinal cord injury will be permanent, and other where, through therapy and surgery, the victim may be able to regain some or all of their movement.
 The main types of paralysis include: